-The MDR was officially announced in 2017 and kicked off in 2021.
+The Medical Device Regulation was officially announced in 2017 and kicked off in 2021.
 We are currently in a transitional phase, which means that companies have the time to adjust their certifications.
 Depending on the different types of products, deadlines for completion lie between 2026 and 2028.

-The MDR’s goal is improving the safety of people who come into contact with medical devices.
+The Medical Device Regulation’s goal is improving the safety of people who come into contact with medical devices.
 To realize this, the European Union focuses on:

-The MDR defines a medical device as any instrument, apparatus, appliance, software, implant, reagent, material or other article intended by the manufacturer to be used, alone or in combination, for human beings for medical purposes.
+The Medical Device Regulation defines a medical device as any instrument, apparatus, appliance, software, implant, reagent, material or other article intended by the manufacturer to be used, alone or in combination, for human beings for medical purposes.
 This includes devices that are used for diagnosis, prognosis, and treatment of people.

 Depending on the potential patient risks associated with medical devices, they must be categorized in one of four classes.
-The higher the class, the stricter the requirements laid out in the EU MDR.
+The higher the class, the stricter the requirements laid out in the Medical Device Regulation.

 The full responsibility for MDR compliance of products lies with the organizations that manufacture them.